Engaging Learners in Language

-If you have been a teacher for any length of time, you know that each student faces their own unique set of challenges in the classroom.
-But imagine coming to school and not even knowing the language that your classmates and teachers speak.
+If you have been a teacher for any length of time, you know that students face their own unique set of challenges in the classroom.
+But imagine going to school and not even knowing the language your classmates and teachers speak.
 By earning a master’s degree in ESL, you will be equipped to engage with speakers of other languages in PreK-12 classrooms and watch them discover the wonder of language acquisition.

-This program leads to the Pennsylvania Program Specialist Endorsement in ESL for teachers already holding a Pennsylvania Instruction I or II certification.
-Students may complete the six courses for ESL certification only or complete the entire program for the Master’s degree with ESL certification.
+This predominately online program leads to the Pennsylvania Program Specialist Endorsement in ESL for teachers already holding a Pennsylvania Instruction I or II certification.
+Students may complete the six courses for ESL certification only or complete the entire program for the master’s degree with ESL certification.